LazyBun/cinema-challange/README.md

 List of movies that we have available to show

-* Premiere

-Not defined in task, mentioned in user stories.
-ASSUMPTION: I'm assuming that it's a parameter for the movie itself (not specific showing), since it says in task description that "Not every movie are equal"

 * Cleaning slot

-Time slot after each show we need care of cleaning the room.
+Time after each show we need care of cleaning the room.

+Note: I considered whether to model "cleaning slot" as implementation of Slot, but since cleaning slot is so strongly tied with Show I decided to just keep it as a parameter in Show itself.

 ### New terms